Nanjing University of Science and Technology: Academics

 NJUST is one of the Seven Sons of National Defence.

-Project 211, 985 and the Double First Class University Plan
+Funding Schemes

 The Nanjing University of Science and Technology has become a National Key University of Project 211 in 1995.
 In 2000, the Ministry of Education approved NJUST to start the graduate school.
 Later in 2011, the university was authorized to build 985 Advantage Discipline Innovation Platform.

-In September 2017, the Nanjing University of Science and Technology was included in the Chinese state Double First Class University Plan identified by the Ministry of Education of China.
+In September 2017, the Nanjing University of Science and Technology was included in the Chinese state Double First-Class Construction identified by the Ministry of Education of China.

 Schools and departments

 As of June 2018, the Nanjing University of Science and Technology has the following colleges and schools: